A Practical Guide For Getting Through Panic Attacks

 How to get through a panic attack alone

-However, in the short term, you can use a few strategies designed to reduce stress to begin to calm yourself.
-After identifying which coping strategies and treatments work for you, you can learn how to potentially prevent these episodes from occurring.
+Through years of research, mental health professionals have learned how to treat panic attacks.
+Panic attacks are highly treatable and not life-threatening.
+By understanding this fact, you may be able to reduce feelings of panic when you feel them arising.
+However, in the short term, you can use a few strategies designed to reduce stress and begin to calm yourself.
+After identifying which coping strategies and treatments work for you, you may learn how to potentially prevent these episodes from occurring.

 Recognize you are having a panic attack

-Remember that a panic attack is not life-threatening on its own.
+A panic attack is not life-threatening on its own.
 Panic attacks often pass quickly, and your nervous system may return to baseline.
 Repeat these facts as affirmations to de-escalate the intensity of your panic.

 Drink water